HomeBureaucracySawant’s route optimisation leads to cost optimisation

 Rajasthan government has embraced modern technology to reduce leakage and revolutionise the food supply chain.
 The state is working on a software in which district wise location of each depot and fair price shops is embedded.
 The department uses this software to locate depot and all near by fair price shops where the food grains are to be sent.

-“Earlier a depot in Udaipur used to transport food grains to a fair price shop located in which would incur luge cost.
+“Earlier a depot in used to transport food grains to a fair price shop located in Jaipur which would incur luge cost.
 Now with the software all fair price shops are earmarked with respective depots in that particular district saving transportation cost,” said a senior officer of food and civil supply department.

 He said that the cost can further be reduced by 17% if the location of depots and fair price shops are plotted against each other, division wise.